cedadev/esacci-esgf/README.md

 The top level catalog is also copied to `<outdir>/catalog.xml`.

+If no JSON files are given then only the top level catalog is copied.

 It must be run after the first step of publication since the THREDDS catalogs need to exist and be recorded in the publication database.